 Run by: Michael & Carole Allchorne

 A restaurant with rooms very popular with cyclists - groups return year after year.
-'We have lovely spotless rooms all with great views, modern bathrooms some with roll top baths.'
+Afternoon teas and fabled poached eggs on toast.
+'We have lovely spotless rooms all with great views, modern bathrooms some with roll top baths,' says Carole.
 Great local ales and range of lagers, hearty homemade food and extensive menu cooked by Michael chef/owner whose generosity of portion is renowned.
 Sit in front of the fire or in the cafe with a latte read the papers, or relax in the garden in the summer.
 'We have lots of space and are ideal for groups.
 It's a lovely old building which has been lovingly updated.'
 The rest of Alston is just round the corner.
 There's a beauty room for massages and treatments.
 Deals for groups and possibly individuals.

 On route: fully licensed.